Swap76/Learn-Deno/docs/README.md

 ### Contributions Encouraged

-If you know something and want to add or found some bugs.
-Follow the [contribution](./contributing.md) guidelines.
-We are actively taking contributions from peoples :-)
+If you want to add the next cool thing to this project or maybe you found some bugs and want to report and eventually squash them, follow the [contribution](./CONTRIBUTING.md) guidelines.
+We are actively taking contributions from awesome people (like you) :-)

+Have a look at [our Contributors](https://github.com/Swap76/Learn-Deno/graphs/contributors)